lyrasis/cspace-solr-ucb/README.md

 There is one directory per UCB tenant, each directory contains the SQL and other magic to refresh that tenant's Solr cores.

-The instructions to install Solr and configure the cores is not here; look in the cspace_django_project directory for that code.
-HOWEVER, the ucb/ directory here DOES contain schema, etc. to configure solar to accept the .csv format files extracted via psql...
+The instructions and code to install Solr and configure the cores is not here; look in the `cspace-solr-ucb/utilities` directory for that.

-There is also a ```utilities``` directory containing directions and code for setting the ETL scripts to run nightly via cron.

-The crontab for the app_solr pseudo-user is now one line:
+The crontab for the app_solr pseudo-user is now one line to run the Solr ETL piplines at 03:01am nightly:

 ```bash
 [app_solr@cspace-prod-01 ~]$ crontab -l